changjoon-park/monotron/README.md

-# electron-python
+# monotron

-Electron project for python
+Monorepo for electron apps